doyounghi/doyounghi.github.io/projects/MANOAMUSICBUDS.md

   Luckily, this project was interesting to every member in our team.
 We all were motivated to work together as a team.
 First achievement I will note is that I have learned the importance of working as a team.
 Understanding what issues need to be resolved and assigned to, we could make our work more efficient.
 Second achievement is that I have learned how to deploy the web-application through galaxy and mongo db.
 The most important achievement through this web-development project is that we have learned that our knowledge can help some people in the strongly technical ways.

 You can learn more at the [MANOAMUSICBUDS Guidelines](https://manoa-musicbubs.github.io/).
-You can see our source codes at the [mANOAMUSICBUDS Source](https://github.com/manoa-musicbubs/manoa-musicbuds-source)
+You can see our source codes at the [MANOAMUSICBUDS Source](https://github.com/manoa-musicbubs/manoa-musicbuds-source)